 NumPy stands for Numerical Python.
 It is a Python library used for working with an array.
-In Python, we use the list for purpose of the array but it’s slow to process.
-NumPy array is a powerful N-dimensional array object and its use in linear algebra, Fourier transform, and random number capabilities.
+In Python, we use the list for the array but it’s slow to process.
+NumPy array is a powerful N-dimensional array object and is used in linear algebra, Fourier transform, and random number capabilities.
 It provides an array object much faster than traditional Python lists.

 Types of Array: